ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam3.md

 when keys are equal.

-It must have at least two fields, called `keys` and `values`, as shown in the test above, that store lists and add elements in the order specified.
+It must have at least two fields, called `keys` and `values`, as shown in the test below, that store lists and add elements in the order specified.
 You may also find it useful to store a field that contains the comparator.

 **NOTE: We fixed this section, in particular about the third argument